development

 });

-Important: Always use table.sheetName for conditional logic when multiple sheets share the same hub to ensure proper event handling and data management.
+Important: Always use sheet.name for conditional logic when multiple sheets share the same book to ensure proper event handling and data management.

 How it works:

-1. Cell Storage: Cells store only serializable identifiers (strings) for parsers, renderers, and other components
+1. Cell Storage: Cells store only serializable identifiers (strings) for policies, formats, and other components

-2. Hub Registry: The Hub maintains registries of actual instances, event handlers, and class objects
+2. Registry: The Registry maintains instantiated objects, event handlers, and class objects

-3. Identifier Resolution: When needed, the system resolves identifiers to actual instances from the Hub
+3. Identifier Resolution: When needed, the system resolves identifiers to actual instances from the Registry

-4. Persistence: Only the cell data (with identifiers) is persisted, while the Hub instances are recreated as needed
+4. Persistence: Only the cell data (with identifiers) is persisted, while the Registry instances are configured per-app

 Benefits of This Design